• Hash256

 base58 = 123456789ABCDEFGH JKLMN PQRSTUVWXYZabcdefghijk mnopqrstuvwxyz

-1. It gives you a large set of characters, so you can represent large numbers in a shorter format.
+1. It gives you a bigger set of characters to work with.
+This means you can represent larger numbers using fewer characters.

-2. It leaves out awkward characters, to save you from making mistakes when transcribing.
+2. It leaves out awkward characters.
+This helps to prevent mistakes when transcribing.

 A pesky O/0

-To convert an integer (base10) to base58, you use the modulus1 function.
+To convert an integer (base10) to base58, you use the modulo1 function.

-Basically, you keep dividing your number by 58, taking the remainder at each step of the way to get the next character index for base58, and finishing when there are no remainders left.
+Basically, you keep dividing your number by 58, taking the remainder at each step of the way to get the index of the next base58 character, and you stop when there are no remainders left.

 base10 = 123456789